lipk/nicestream/manual.md

 ## Installation

 nicestream currently doesn't provide installer scripts, let alone binaries.
-Since it consists of a meagerly two files (nicestream.(c|h)pp), it's probably the best to just copy both of them into your own source tree, or pull it in via a git submodule.
-Building nicestream doesn't require anything beyond the good ol' STL and a C++11 capable compiler.
+However, it consists of only four files (nicestream and nfa cpp and hpp), so it shouldn't be too much hassle to just include the whole thing in your source tree.
+The only thing you need to build nicestream is a C++11 capable compiler.

 ### Running unit tests